MintPond/hasher-mtp/README.md

 const hashValueOut = Buffer.alloc(32);

 /**
- * Verify the given input and proofs are valid.
- *
- * This function verifies that the provided `nonce` does produce a hash value
+ * This function verifies that the provided proofs are valid and returns the hash value.
- * that is less than `target`.
  *
  * @param mtpInput     {Buffer}  80-byte header that was hashed.
  * @param nonce        {Buffer}  4-byte nonce to check.